-I grew up on the edge of the North Downs, a range of low hills south of London, UK.
-After graduating with a BSc. in Anthropology and Environmental Biology I qualified as a landscape architect at the University of Greenwich and practiced for several years in England, Denmark and Canada.
-I emigrated to Winnipeg in 2005 where I qualified as an English Language teacher at the University of Manitoba.
-I am now based in Brighton, England where I currently work as a tutor on the Creative Writing Programme Brighton, and also work as a freelance editor and English language teacher.
+Rosie Chard grew up on the edge of the North Downs, a range of low hills south of London, UK.
+After graduating with a BSc. in Anthropology and Environmental Biology she qualified as a landscape architect at the University of Greenwich and practiced for several years in England, Denmark and Canada.
+She emigrated to Winnipeg in 2005 where she qualified as an English Language teacher at the University of Manitoba.
+She is now based in Brighton, England, where she currently works as a tutor on the Creative Writing Programme, Brighton, a freelance editor, writing mentor and English language teacher.